 Highest rated proposals, which, if scheduled, will have a high chance of being observed in a given night.
 Such targets will be the most scientifically compelling of all standard priority targets and completion of most P1 blocks in a given semester is expected.
-While we hope to achieve 70% completion of P1 blocks, such high fraction of program completeness will be possible only if the TACs have given P1 time to whole proposals (which is the SALT recommendation).
+We hope to achieve at least 80% completion of P1 blocks, some cannot get done just due to conflicting target distributions.